Brennall/HFH-SRD/Chapter05.md

 ### Casting Spells

 During any single day, spellcasters can cast the number of spells of each level indicated on the Spells Progression table for their class.
-Unlike other fantasy games, in Adventurer Conqueror King, spellcasters do not have to “memorize” or “prepare” their spells in advance; they can choose which spells to cast at the time of casting from among any and all the spells in their repertoire (see below).
+Unlike other fantasy games, in Adventurer Conqueror King, spellcasters do not have to "memorize" or "prepare" their spells in advance; they can choose which spells to cast at the time of casting from among any and all the spells in their repertoire (see below).
 Once spellcasters have cast all of their available spells for the day, they must have 8 hours of uninterrupted rest and one hour of concentrated study or prayer before they can cast again.

 All spellcasters need to be able to move their hands and speak in order to make the gestures and say the magical phrases that bring magic effects into being.
 As a result, a spellcaster cannot cast spells if he is gagged, his hands are tied, or he is in an area under the effects of a silence spell.
 Spellcasters may take no other actions during the same round they intend to cast a spell.
 As described in the Initiative section of Chapter 6, a PC must announce the intention to cast a spell prior to initiative being determined at the beginning of a round.
 Should an opponent successfully deal damage to the character or if the character is required to roll a saving throw and fails prior to casting a spell, the spell is disrupted and fails.
-The spell still counts against the character’s spells per day as if it had been cast.
+The spell still counts against the character's spells per day as if it had been cast.
 Finally, in most instances a spellcaster must have the intended target of a spell within visual range (unless otherwise noted), whether the target is a specific monster, character, or area of effect.

 ### Spell Repertoire